 These can be such as:

-- Ataxia telangiectasia (AT), an inherited childhood disease that attacks the brain and other parts of the body.
+- Ataxia-telangiectasia (AT) is an inherited childhood disease that attacks the brain and other body parts.

 - Bloom syndrome is a genetic disorder that causes various symptoms, including telangiectasias.

-- Port wine stain, which is a large patch of discolored skin that is present at birth.
+- A port-wine stain is a large patch of discolored skin present at birth.

-- Klippel-Trenaunay-Weber (KTW) syndrome, a combination of port wine stain, varicose veins, and enlarged soft tissue cells.
+- Klippel-Trenaunay-Weber (KTW) syndrome combines port-wine stain, varicose veins, and enlarged soft tissue cells.

-- Rosacea, which is a chronic skin condition that causes redness and swelling on the face.
+- Rosacea is a chronic skin condition that causes redness and swelling on the face.

-- Spider angioma, an abnormal collection of blood vessels near the surface of the skin.
+- Spider angioma is an abnormal collection of blood vessels near the skin’s surface.

-- Sturge-Weber syndrome (SWS), a rare disorder that can cause problems with the nervous system.
+- Sturge-Weber syndrome (SWS) is a rare disorder that can cause problems with the nervous system.

-- Xeroderma pigmentosum (XP), a rare medical condition in which the skin and eyes become very sensitive to ultraviolet (UV) light.
+- Xeroderma pigmentosum (XP) is a rare medical condition in which the skin and eyes become very sensitive to ultraviolet (UV) light.